Code-Cruncher-Omega/swe3643-fall2024-project/README.md

 <img src="src/assets/coverageStatistics.png" alt="coverageStatistics.png"/>

 ## Executing End-To-End Tests
 As mentioned earlier, Maven manages Playwright, so there's no need to manually configure the project for it to work.
-For the end-to-end tests to work, the web application must be running during execution, other than that the tests can be run from the command line similar to running the unit tests.
+For the end-to-end tests to function, the web application MUST be running during execution, other than that the tests can be run from the command line similar to running the unit tests.
  1. [Start up the web application](#executing-the-web-application)
  2. Then in another command line (terminal / console) instance, in the /src/ folder execute the end-to-end tests through maven.
 Done through the command:
 ```bash